-There are a plethora of reasons that construction contracts should be made in writing.
+There are a lot of reasons that construction contracts should be made in writing.
 Without a written contract, it’s too easy for miscommunications and misaligned expectations.

 A contract acts as a north star, especially when it clearly sets out the scope of work and the cost of that work.
 That way, there’s absolutely no question as to what work needs to be done, and what will be paid for it.
 Clear contract provisions are essential for minimizing confusion — and disputes.
 Plus, when the contract is in writing, it will be obvious how a change to that scope of work will be made (typically via change order).

 There’s no single way to set out the scope of work.
 Still, there are some general considerations that should be included.